-Based on a sheep property near Worlds End, 2020 South Australian AgriFutures Rural Women’s Award winner Stephanie Schmidt has first-hand experience of the mental health struggles of those in rural communities.
-She first came to rural life through her farmer husband, whom she met while she was at university completing a degree in psychology.
-The pair bought two properties just prior to being hit by one of the worst droughts on record, while also suffering post-natal depression, dealing with significant stress and with little formal support.
-Through hard work, persistence and a commitment to caring for one another, she and her husband survived, and Stephanie remains relentlessly committed to sharing those tools with others.
-“I’ve found it’s incredibly important to combine my lived experience of the challenges of farming life with simple but effective strategies to improve our wellbeing, our relationships and even the effectiveness of our businesses.”
-She is happiest when playing outside with her three young sons and loves having worked alongside her husband to build a successful farming entreprise from the ground up.
+Based on a sheep property near Worlds End, 2020 AgriFutures Rural Women’s Award (SA) winner Steph Schmidt has first-hand experience of the struggles of those in rural communities.
+She first came to rural life through her husband – a farmer – who she met while at university completing a degree in psychology.
+The pair bought two properties just prior to being hit by one of the worst droughts on record, while Steph also suffered from post-natal depression and dealt with significant stress – all with little to no formal support.
+Through hard work, persistence and a commitment to caring for one another, she and her husband survived, fuelling Steph’s passion for sharing those tools with others.
+Enter: ACT for Ag – the birthchild of her experiences.
+With a simple goal to ‘help build the capacity and resilience of farmers, farming families and rural communities’, Steph designs and delivers rural-centric programs, courses and workshops, and is a sought-after speaker, facilitator and advocate.
+You can find out more about Steph via her LinkedIn, or join the conversation on Facebook.

-When asked what concerned her about the health, safety and wellbeing of those in rural industries and communities, Stephanie recounted the impact of stress on couples through drought, family demands and the financial, emotional and physical pressures of running a farming entreprise.
-A combination of professional support, medication and making a consistent effort to appreciate and look after each other has helped them get through the tough times.
+When asked what concerned her about the health, safety and wellbeing of those in rural industries and communities, Steph recounted the impact of stress on couples as a result of drought, family demands and the financial, emotional and physical pressures of running a farming entreprise.
+Through a combination of professional support, medication and making a consistent effort to appreciate and look after each other, Steph and her husband have successfully navigated a myriad of challenges.
 “When my husband is really stressed, I have to remind myself to just stop and listen, and not try to problem solve the situation,” she said.
 She finds having conversations when there are no distractions – even if that’s in bed at night or on drives around the farm – makes it easier to connect.
-If people aren’t listening, she recommends finding different ways of talking about it or stopping to listen to them first.
+If people aren’t listening, she recommends finding different ways of talking about the issue or stopping to listen to them first.
 “Trust yourself.
-You have so much knowledge… Most likely, those around you will listen to you.”
+You have so much knowledge… Most likely, those around you will listen to you…”

 How would you describe yourself in three words?